cyberdelphos/angular-only-mobile/README.md

 Documentation
 -------------

-Check the documentation of this repository at it's [GitHub Page](http://alejandrocarrasco.github.io/angular-only-mobile/ "angular-only-mobile by Alejandro Carrasco")
+Check the documentation of this repository at it's [GitHub Page](http://cyberdelphos.github.io/angular-only-mobile/ "angular-only-mobile by A. Carrasco")

 License
 -------

-Copyright 2014 Alejandro Carrasco.
+Copyright 2014 A. Carrasco.

 Released under MIT License.